KeesCBakker/hubot-command-mapper/README.md

 - `name:string`: the name of the tool.
 Required.
 - `commands:Array<Command>`: The commands that are supported by the tool.
 Only tools with at least 1 command can be mapped.
 Required.
 - `auth:Array<string>`: Used for user-name based authorization.
-Only the specificed users may access the tool.
+Only the specified users may access the tool.
 Optional.

 A **command** has the following specification: